cacttus/BR2/project/devlog.md

 * World renders correctly!
 * Renamed GodCam(script) to RTSCamScript
 * TODO: currently there is a bug where FlyingCameraControls are conflicting with RTSCam
+* Added name requirement to all nodes

+Essentially setActiveCamera should do 2 things
+	store that THIS is the current camera that is getting rendered to. allow it to gather input.

 *3/4/20*